Rob-Pait/dreamcloud-docs/firstapp/source/durability.rst

         [<Container: name=fractals, provider=OpenStack Swift>]

 The next logical step is to upload an object.
-Find a photo of a goat online, name it :code:`goat.jpg` and upload it to your container :code:`fractals`.
+Find a photo of a goat online, name it :code:`goat.jpg` and upload it to your container.
 You can do that with the following code:

 .. code-block:: shell